Movie Stories in English: 7 Thrilling English Novels With Movie Adaptations

 English reading level: Advanced

-You can find hundreds of movie adaptations if you want more by looking online, or you can choose a movie that you already love and read the book.
+If you want more, you can find hundreds of movie adaptations by looking online, or you can choose a movie that you already love and read the book.

 After you finish the book you can then watch the movie again to deepen your understanding even more.